Jens Meiert

 Great CSS Techniques and the Simple Truth Behind Them

-The initial proposal for rounded corners asked for the following (or similar) markup to be used together with corresponding CSS styling:
+The initial proposal for rounded corners asked for the following markup to be used, in conjunction with extra CSS styling:

 <div id="container">